Archaeology is a puzzle. For Sarah Parcak, trying to find ancient treasures is made exponentially easier by satellite imagery.

 The mystery: Who is buried in this 3,800-year-old tomb?

 The site of el-Lisht in Egypt, located south of Cairo, also dates back to the Middle Kingdom.
 Seen from space today, el-Lisht is speckled with looting pits.
 When Parcak arrived for a dig there, the crew was concerned that looters would return and pointed Parcak toward a large tomb they wanted to examine before it was too late.
 Soon, the team began finding exciting pieces like painted reliefs and fragments of inscriptions.
 “I began to have hope that we’d find the name of the tomb owner,” she says.
 For ancient Egyptians, this was the point of a tomb: to make their name last for eternity.
 After finding the tomb owner’s assorted titles — Overseer of the Treasury, Overseer of the Army — they finally found his name in hieroglyphs: Intef.
 Parcak describes this as “the most incredible moment of my career.”
 Because, in the end, she says, “When we dig, we are digging for people, not things.”
 Image courtesy of DigitalGlobe.

 At TED2016, Parcak shared her TED Prize wish: to build a 21st century army of virtual explorers, using an online platform to search satellite images.
-This platform could help us discover millions of undiscovered sites around the world — and solve many more mysteries like these.
+This platform, GlobalXplorer, could help discover millions of unknown sites — and solve many more mysteries like these.
+GlobalXplorer will launch in early 2017.
+DigitalGlobe is providing satellite imagery, and National Geographic Society is contributing content.
 Sign up for updates to find out how you can get involved.